sentinel-hub/eo-learn/mask/README.md

 The subpackage is used for masking of data and calculation of cloud masks.

-For more information on the package content, visit [readthedocs](https://eo-learn.readthedocs.io/en/latest/eotasks.html#mask).
+For more information about the module visit [readthedocs](https://eo-learn.readthedocs.io/en/latest/reference/eolearn.mask.html), or see the [module task index](https://eo-learn.readthedocs.io/en/latest/eotasks.html#mask).